fecgov/openFEC/README.md

 ```
 cf run-task api --command "python manage.py refresh_current_legal_docs_zero_downtime" -m 4G --name refresh_data
 ```
 This command is typically used when there is a schema change.
-A staging index is built and populated in the background.
-When ready, the staging index is moved to the production index with no downtime.
+A staging index (DOCS_STAGING_INDEX) is built and populated in the background.
+When ready, the staging index is moved to the current index (DOCS_INDEX) with no downtime.

 #### Initialize the current legal documents and archived MURs (with downtime)
 ```